Chronology

 Castelli opens a new gallery at 420 W. Broadway in SoHo.

-Designs a poster for UNICEF child welfare programs, Save Our Planet Save Our Water, to raise ecological awareness.
-It references fish in an aquarium similar to his third and final film loop shown at LACMA.
+Designs a poster for UNICEF child-welfare programs, Save Our Planet Save Our Water, to raise ecological awareness.

 Designs his studio in Southampton across the lawn from the house as a classic saltbox, with skylights.
 Replicates easel walls of wooden racks and clamps.